pclubiitk/pclub-website/_posts/2025-10-31-concurrency-roadmap.md

 ## Why this guide?
 As it presently stands, you won't find any resource on the internet which follows such a pattern.
 And it isn't without reason.
 It is generally assumed that someone dealing with concurrency is already capable of designing applications by themselves, and mostly the focus is on design patterns and other choices.

-As it presently stands, most resources on concurrency lack excercises, assuming the reader to be familiar with writing utilities and applications in C++.
+As it presently stands, most resources on concurrency lack exercises, assuming the reader to be familiar with writing utilities and applications in C++.
 However, we are assuming the contrary.
 We assume that you know how to write basic applications, and have a decent idea about the STL.
 We focus on giving you sufficient code-examples, and a birdseye view of how concurrency is used in real utilities that you might use frequently.

-> Although we recommend learning concurrency in C++, there is an exceptional resource by Anton Zhiyanov in Go language for learning concurrency (for experienced Go programmers), whose philosphy (of using examples) I have tried to replicate, alas, in a very limited fashion due to time and format restrictions.
+> Although we recommend learning concurrency in C++, there is an exceptional resource by Anton Zhiyanov in Go language for learning concurrency (for experienced Go programmers), whose philosophy (of using examples) I have tried to replicate, alas, in a very limited fashion due to time and format restrictions.
 [Here](https://antonz.org/go-concurrency/) is the link if you wish to use it.

 <div id='id-Howtofollow'></div>
 ### How to follow?
-[//]: <> (TODO: Re-write or Remove)
 A pretty important pre-requisite is to be familiar with C++ to a certain degree.
 Whether you are familiar enough or not can be tested by Assignment 1 of this guide.
 If you are not, then here are some resources for learning C++ itself.

 If you got time on your hands and are interested in this stuff, read and do everything mentioned, if not more!
-If you wish to build a good understanding of multi-threading and concurrency, but a little bit short on time, and want to just understand how to use concurrency, skip the reading assignments marked optional, and if you somehow are even busier, then you may skip the project (not recommended though, this is they key aspect of the guide), but still, do all the other assignments.
+If you wish to build a good understanding of multi-threading and concurrency, but a little bit short on time, and want to just understand how to use concurrency, skip the reading assignments marked optional, and if you somehow are even busier, then you may skip the project (not recommended though, as this is they the key aspect of the guide), but still, do all the other assignments.

 Having established the "Why"s let us start!
 <div id='id-TheBasics'></div>